 On May 17, 2013 more than 100 friends and families of Connect Society gathered at Churchill Square for a presentation by Mayor Mandell.
 Following the presentation, an ASL Flash Mob filled the square in celebration.
 Further celebrations were held on June 15, 2013 attended by over 300 friends and families.

-On September 8, 2015 Connect Society Calgary opened its doors.
+On September 8, 2015 Connect Society Calgary Early Childhood Education program opened its doors.
+They serve 18 children in two classrooms.

 Connect Society is continually growing in both size and services.
 Since 2010, offices within Connect Society have moved several times to make room for classrooms and groups.
 We have several renovation projects on the go to accommodate for this growth and are excited to see these projects come to fruition.
 We are thrilled to see the expansion of our program to Calgary and are excited to see that location grow and expand in the coming years.
 We thank all our supporters, both present and future, for helping us grow.